About this Install Guide

 sudo systemctl stop docker.socket

-Docker Engine is now ready to use.
-You can explore Docker related Learning Paths .
+You can now use Docker Engine and explore Docker related Learning Paths .

-You may want to create an account on Docker Hub to share images and automate workflows.
+You can also create an account on Docker Hub to share images and automate workflows.